ansible/awx-operator/README.md

 <!-- Regenerate this table of contents using https://github.com/ekalinin/github-markdown-toc -->
 <!-- gh-md-toc --insert README.md -->
 <!--ts-->

+NOTE:  we are in the process of moving this readme into official docs in the /docs folder.
+Please go there to find additional sections during this interim move phase.

 * [AWX Operator](#awx-operator)
 * [Table of Contents](#table-of-contents)
    * [Usage](#usage)